 Figure 8.4.14.2-1: Data Collection Reporting, successful operation

 NG-RAN node2 shall report the accepted information in DATA COLLECTION UPDATE message.
 The accepted information is the information that was successfully initiated during the preceding Data Collection Reporting Initiation procedure.

+If some results of the accepted information in DATA COLLECTION UPDATE message are missing, NG-RAN node1 shall consider that these results were not available at NG-RAN node2.

 8.4.14.3 Unsuccessful Operation